victorkeophila/cloudify-kubernetes-plugin/README.md

 ## Cloudify Kubernetes Plugin

 This project contains a plugin that enables Cloudify to install, configure, and run services on a Kubernetes cluster.
+Note: currently installs Kubernetes version 1.2.4.

 Limitations (as of 5/2/2016):
 + Only tested on Ubuntu 14